Jonathan Bar Giora

-During the years 2011-2015 he managed the division for film music and sound design in the School of Audio & Visual Arts at Sapir Academic College, where he continues teaching as a senior lecturer.
-He also teaches at Beit Berl College and in Ma'aleh School of Television, Film and the Arts.
+From 2011 until 2015, Bar Giora served as the head of the film music and sound design department at the School of Audio & Visual Arts at Sapir Academic College, where he is now the head of the BFA program.
+He also teaches at Beit Berl College.

 His composition style presents diverse influences, from Mizrahi music, Jazz, Classical music, Rock music to Electronic music.

-He has collaborated with various Israeli musicians, such as Meir Banai, Riki Gal, Haïm Ulliel, Miri Mesika, Yehonatan Geffen, Orli Perl and Eli Louzon.
+He has collaborated with various Israeli musicians, such as Meir Banai, Riki Gal, Haïm Ulliel, Miri Mesika, Yehonatan Geffen, Ninet Tayeb and Ester Rada.